meltyourface/blank/posts/Orphism/Orphic-Theurgic-Practices-A-Comprehensive-Guide/index.md

 ### 2.5 Sacred centres and altars: Energetic configurations
 ### 2.6 The Eleusinian rites and the Dionysian mysteries

-Assessment: Quiz, ritual practice journal, and group presentation
+**Assessment**: Quiz, ritual practice journal, and group presentation

 Level 3: Invocations, Divination, and Energy Manipulation

-Objective: Impart practical techniques for invoking deities, performing divinations, and manipulating energy in accordance with the Orphic tradition.
+**Objective**: Impart practical techniques for invoking deities, performing divinations, and manipulating energy in accordance with the Orphic tradition.

 ### 3.1 Invocation of the gods: Hymns, prayers, and offerings
 ### 3.2 Orphic divination methods: Stichomancy, oneiromancy, and augury